-The resources available for delivering the Access to HE Diploma will be reviewed through our course recognition and moderation processes.
+The resources available for delivering the Access to HE Diploma will be reviewed through our course recognition and quality review processes.

-4. Creating your own Access to HE Diploma
+4. Building your Access to HE Diploma Course

-How to Build Your Access to HE Diploma with Open Awards
+How to Build Your Access to HE Diploma Course with Open Awards